-Every parent wants his or her child to have a beautiful and a healthy smile.
+Every parent wants his or her child to have a beautiful and healthy smile.
+Using toothpaste for kids.

-ECC (Early childhood caries) is one of the most prevalent chronic childhood disease that is preventable.
+ECC (Early childhood caries) is one of the most prevalent chronic childhood diseases that are preventable.
 It not just causes aesthetic difficulties for the child but also causes pain and discomfort which prevents the child from eating food properly.
-It also lowers the self confidence of the child.
-Children miss a lot of school days just because of toothache caused by the early childhood caries.
+It also lowers the self-confidence of the child.
+Children miss a lot of school days just because of toothache caused by early childhood caries.

-If something causing so much trouble can be prevented then why not to prevent it at the first place.
+If something causing so much trouble can be prevented then why not prevent it in the first place?

 1 out of every 5 kids, tend to get a cavity before they even enter kindergarten says a survey.

 Brushing twice a day is just not sufficient.
 Using a good age appropriate toothpaste that doesn’t just clean the surface of the teeth but also protects it from cavities is the key.